rashedraju/blogify/README.md

 # Laracasts Blog

-The main purpose of this project is to learn laravel, This includes features such as blog post, Authentication, posting comments, send newsletter and admin section.
+The purpose of this project is to show good development practices on Laravel as well as to present cases of use of the framework's features.

+This includes features such as:

+-   Blog post
+-   User profile & authentication
+-   Followings
+-   Email notifications
+-   Bookmark post
+-   Posting comments
+-   Send newsletter
+-   Admin section.